-So your dog needs a teeth cleaning – but how much will it cost?
+So your dog needs his teeth cleaned.
+The question is, how much will it cost?

-Generally speaking, for a basic teeth cleaning process for a young, healthy dog, you can expect to pay $200-$300.
+Generally speaking, for a basic teeth cleaning process for a young, healthy dog, you can expect to pay $200 to $300.

-However, the truth is that dog teeth cleaning costs vary a ton depending on which veterinary clinics you visit and where you live.
+However, the truth is that the average cost of dog teeth cleaning varies a ton depending on which veterinary clinics you visit and where you live.
 Some owners have reported paying as little as $100, while others report closer to $700!

 There are a number of elements that will affect the cost of your dog’s teeth cleaning.
 However, one of these factors – anesthesia – will have a far greater impact on your bill than any other.